nefarius/AdvancedUpdaterGitHubProxy/README.md

   When something goes wrong (bug in an update) you can simply pull the service without having to touch the release properties.
 - **Simplifies migration**
-  Should the need arise to migrate releases away from GitHub you can do so without having to publish updates with a new URL, simply equip the proxy service with new backend logic and users won't notice a thing!
+  Should the need arise to migrate releases away from GitHub, you can do so without having to publish updates with a new URL, simply equip the proxy service with new backend logic and users won't notice a thing!

 ## How to use